TheElectronWill/TOML-javalib/README.md

 map = Toml.read(dataString);//lenient.
 This actually calls Toml.read(dataString, false)
 map = Toml.read(dataString, true);//strict!
 ```
-Write operations are *not* affected by this feature: they will always output data in compliance with the TOML specification.
+Write operations of TOML-javalib are *not* affected by this feature: they will always output data in compliance with the TOML specification.
 Any key with a non strictly valid character will be surrounded by quotes.

 ## What does currently work?
 Everything works fine!
 A valid TOML data is correctly parsed, and the TOMLWriter produces valid TOML files.
 There might be some minor improvement to do and some features to add.